-The Consumer Federation of America (CFA)1 writes to express our strong opposition to a bill that will undermine important consumer protections and that will be voted on this week.
-The Regulations from the Executive in Need of Scrutiny Act (REINS Act) would undercut the ability of federal agencies to protect consumers from unsafe food, predatory financial products and schemes, and dangerous consumer products.
+The Consumer Federation of America (CFA)1 writes to express our strong opposition to a bill that will undermine important consumer protections and that will be voted on by the Homeland Security and Governmental Affairs Committee this week.
+The Regulations from the Executive in Need of Scrutiny Act (REINS Act), S. 21, would undercut the ability of federal agencies to protect consumers from unsafe food, predatory financial products and schemes, and dangerous consumer products.
 The federal rulemaking process is already lengthy and difficult.
 This bill will make it even more time-consuming, expensive, and burdensome for federal agencies to implement consumer protection measures.
 The end result will be harm to American consumers.